The Differences Between Heat Pumps And Air Conditioners

 Since each part of the air conditioner is essential for it to function properly, if one of the pieces malfunctions, it could cause the air conditioner to be less efficient or stop working entirely.
 A hole in your refrigeration system can cause the chemical to leak out, and if the leak is big enough, the air conditioner won’t work.
 This can also potentially cause health problems, as the chemicals can evaporate into the air and then be breathed in by people in the room.

-Another common issue is a lack of air flow.
+Another common issue is a lack of airflow.
 Have you noticed that sometimes, even on very hot days, that the outside of an air conditioning unit can freeze over?
 This can happen even in temperatures of 100 degrees or more.
-One major reason this happens is because there isn’t enough air circulating through the unit.
-Air conditioners have an air filter that can get clogged by air contaminants, dirt and more.
+One major reason this happens is that there isn’t enough air circulating through the unit.
+Air conditioners have an air filter that can get clogged by air contaminants, dirt, and more.
 If enough of these contaminants get stuck to the filter, it can block the air from entering and circulating, and if the unit is at high power, then cold air on the inside can become trapped and freeze the coils.
 This can cause them to stop working or stop the fan from rotating, meaning that even though the air conditioning unit is cooled extremely well, your room won’t be.

 As the name suggests, a heat pump works by pumping heat.
 But the name is also deceiving, as a heat pump does more than simply heat up your house–it can cool it down as well.